crisidev/bacon-ls/README.md

 and [rust-analyzer](https://rust-analyzer.github.io/) diagnostics must be turned off for Bacon-Ls 🐽 to properly function.

-`nvim-lspconfig` must be configured to start Bacon-ls 🐽 when opening the first Rust 🦀 file and works best when `update_in_insert = true` is set.
+`nvim-lspconfig` must be configured to start bacon-ls 🐽 when opening the first Rust 🦀 file and works best when `update_in_insert = true` is set.